-Marshfield Clinic Research Institute is the lead site in Wisconsin for the national All of Us Research Program with collaborators at the University of Wisconsin School of Medicine & Public Health, Froedtert & the Medical College of Wisconsin, and Gunderson Health System.
-This program is a momentous effort to advance individualized prevention, treatment and care for people of all backgrounds.
-Murray Brilliant, PhD, Senior Research Scientist, is leading the state-wide recruitment efforts.
-The catchment area of the Wisconsin consortium covers 80% of the state thereby reflecting the true diversity of the state including both rural and urban populations.
+Marshfield Clinic Research Institute is a recipient of research funding from the National Institutes of Health’s All of Us Research Program.
+All of Us Research Program MCRI is the lead site in Wisconsin for this prestigious Research Program, with collaborators at the University of Wisconsin – Madison School of Medicine & Public Health, Froedtert & the Medical College of Wisconsin, and Gundersen Health System.
+This program is a momentous effort to advance individualized prevention, treatment, and care for people of all backgrounds based on their genetic profile and lifestyle.
+We are one of the leading sites nationwide in terms of recruitment efforts.
+The catchment area of the Wisconsin consortium covers 80% of the state, thereby reflecting the true diversity of the state including both rural and urban populations.
 For additional information, including how to participate, visit JoinAllofUs.org, email email@example.com, or call (888) 633-9987.

 We seek to engage in collaborative research using multi-OMICS approaches, and interested researchers are encouraged to contact Dr. Sanjay Shukla, CPMR Director, for identifying collaborative opportunities with CPMR scientists.